Mediterranean Tuna Sandwich (with Video!)

 Extra virgin olive oil packed tuna makes all the difference.

-For today’s recipe, I’ve teamed up again with my friends at Bella Portofino.
+For today’s recipe, I’ve teamed up again with my friends at Portofino.
 These Mediterranean tuna tartines are made with their hand-selected extra virgin olive oil packed Albacore tuna.

 I prefer traditional Albacore tuna for sandwich applications as it has a milder, richer flavor in comparison to Yellowfin.
 The texture and flavor is so superior to water-packed canned tuna that you won’t even miss (or need) the mayonnaise in this.
 Really!